petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 It's not hard to imagine why it would be helpful for every study to ship with a single button repro pack.
-If we think of each building upon the last like floors of a skyscraper, spending time and effort to get a predecessor's code running is like having to rebuild part of the floor below, which is clearly inefficient.
+If we think of each new one building upon the last like floors of a skyscraper, spending time and effort to get a predecessor's code running is like having to rebuild part of the floor below, which is clearly inefficient.